Huw Jones (rugby union): Glasgow Warriors

 In February 2017, it was announced that the 2017 Super Rugby season would be Jones' last for the Stormers before he returned to Scotland.
-He joined Warriors 10 months later midway through the 2017-18 after the Currie Cup Final in South Africa.
+He joined Warriors 10 months later midway through the 2017–18 after the Currie Cup Final in South Africa.

 Jones was drafted to Currie in the Scottish Premiership for the 2018–19 season.

 On 25 December 2017, Glasgow Warriors announced that Jones had signed a contract until at least 2021.
 Jones cited the world class coaching as one of the reasons behind his decision.

+Jones latterly was not selected, having struggled to assure coach Dave Rennie about his defence.
+He subsequently strongly improved this area of his game.

 Harlequins

 On 26 February 2021, it was confirmed that Jones would leave Glasgow to travel to France to sign for Top 14 side Bayonne ahead of the 2021–22 season.
 However the move to Bayonne fell through when the French club were relegated to Rugby Pro D2.
-He signed for English side Harlequins in the Premiership Rugby for the 2021-22 season.
+He signed for English side Harlequins in the Premiership Rugby for the 2021–22 season.

+Glasgow

+Jones returned to Glasgow in 2022, playing under coach Franco Smith and often in centre partnership with Sione Tuipulotu.

 International career

 In May 2016, Jones was called up to the Scotland squad and made his Test debut during their 2016 summer tour of Japan.
 In November 2016 he played his first home match for Scotland against Australia, scoring two tries in the narrow defeat.

-In February 2017, he was named in Scotland's squad for the 2017 Six Nations Championship, starting their first two games against Ireland and France.
+In February 2017, he was named in Scotland's squad for the 2017 Six Nations, starting their first two games against Ireland and France.

 During the 2017 Autumn Internationals, Jones scored tries in all three matches, against Samoa, the All Blacks and Australia.

-Jones played all 5 of Scotland matches in the 2018 Six Nations Championship, scoring 2 tries in Scotland's Calcutta Cup victory over England.
+Jones played all five of Scotland matches in the 2018 Six Nations, scoring 2 tries in Scotland's Calcutta Cup victory over England.

-Jones played in the opening 3 matches of the 2019 Six Nations Championship but was injured in Scotland's loss to Ireland and was ruled out for the remainder of the tournament.
+Jones played in the opening three matches of the 2019 Six Nations but was injured in Scotland's loss to Ireland and was ruled out for the remainder of the tournament.

-After being omitted from Scotland's 2019 Rugby World Cup squad, Jones was recalled for the 2020 Six Nations Championship.
+After being omitted from Scotland's 2019 Rugby World Cup squad, Jones was recalled for the 2020 Six Nations.